KatGaney/CSC500-Module6/README.md

 # CSC500-Module6
-A Python OOP project featuring ItemToPurchase and ShoppingCart classes.
-This application provides a command-line interface for users to add, remove, and modify items while calculating a running total and displaying a cart summary.
+This repository contains a Python program for a basic online shopping cart.
+It utilizes object-oriented programming (OOP) principles by defining two classes: ItemToPurchase and ShoppingCart.
+The program implements a menu-driven command-line interface that allows users to add, remove, and modify items in the cart, as well as calculate and display the total cost and item descriptions.